FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s days=%s is maximum number of days for each turn.
 This appears next to the slider for the correspondence chess time control in the game creation menus (e.g. "Create a game", "Play with a friend").
 It also appears on the clock and information box in correspondence chess games.
 Please keep this sentence as short as possible.

+%s hours=%s is number of hours.
+Used to display correspondence clocks.

 Time=The time control for the game.
 This appears as a column heading in the table of games you can join on the "Play" page (http://lichess.org/).

 User name=The name you use to sign in, e.g. "thibault".
 Appears on the sign-in and registration pages.